Mathematical foundations of quantum information: Measurement and foundations: Interpretation of quantum theory

 The above relation sets up a one-to-one correspondence between the real numbers in $V^{(\cQ)}$ and the observables of the quantum system $\bS$.
 Let $\tilde{A}$ be the real number in $V^\cQ$ corresponding to an observable $A$ and let $\tilde{\De}$ be the interval in $V^\cQ$ corresponding to an interval $\De$ in the real line.
-Then, we have \beqa \val{\tilde{A}\in\tilde{\De}}=E^{A}(\De). \eeqa Thus, {\em quantum observables are nothing but real numbers in quantum set theory, and observational propositions can be embedded in propositions on the real numbers in quantum set theory without changing their truth values \cite{07TPQ}}.
+Then, we have \beqa \val{\tilde{A}\in\tilde{\De}}=E^{A}(\De). \eeqa Thus, {\em quantum observables are nothing but real numbers in quantum set theory, and observational propositions can be embedded in propositions on the real numbers in quantum set theory without changing their truth values \cite{07TPQ}}．

 In quantum set theory the truth value of the equality relation has been defined.
 Using this, for any observables $A,B$ we can determine the truth value of the observational proposition $A=B$.
 Namely, we define \beqa \val{A=B}=\val{\tA=\tB}. \eeqa Then, it can be seen that this equality relation is equivalent to the quantum identical correlation.
-In fact, we can see that $A\equiv_\rh B$ holds for a state $\rh$ if and only if $\Tr[\val{\tA=\tB}\rh]=1$, or equivalently $\val{\tA=\tB}$ coincides with the projection onto the subspace generated by vector states $\ps$ for which the relation $A\equiv_\ps B$ holds \cite{07TPQ}.
-Thus, {\em the notion of the identical correlation between two observables is nothing but the equality relation between two reals in quantum set theory.}
+In fact, we can see that $A\equiv_\rh B$ holds for a state $\rh$ if and only if $\Tr[\val{\tA=\tB}\rh]=1$, or equivalently $\val{\tA=\tB}$ coincides with the projection onto the subspace generated by vector states $\ps$ for which the relation $A\equiv_\ps B$ holds \cite{07TPQ}． Thus, {\em the notion of the identical correlation between two observables is nothing but the equality relation between two reals in quantum set theory.}

-As above, quantum set theory is a useful machinery to systematically extend the interpretation of quantum mechanics.
-We can expect that quantum set theory will play an important role in describing a consistent image of quantum reality, which has been a long standing mystery in modern physics.
+As above, quantum set theory is a useful way to systematically extend the interpretation of quantum mechanics.
+We can expect that quantum set theory will play an important role in describing a consistent image of quantum reality, which has been a long-standing mystery in modern physics.